 Fast-forward many years and with age comes responsibilities and life may not seem carefree, but the therapeutic nature of the beach itself with the sound of waves hitting the shore and sand under your feet is relaxing and provides calm.

-As the years went by I did not return to the beach often as college, work and raising a daughter was my main focus.
+As the years went by I did not return to my hometown beaches often as college, work and raising a daughter was my main focus.

 Ever since that moment of the sun setting and the sky becoming redder as the minutes went by, I knew I wanted to continue to shoot.
 I wanted to show the world what I saw that night.
 I purchased a Canon T5 EOS Rebel and shot in auto mode for a few months.
 I researched photography tips online and learned of the Exposure Triangle.
 I realized that meant getting off the auto mode.
 I took a photography class at a local library.
 It was there I learned how to adjust the settings in the Exposure Triangle and began to shoot in raw.
 I became frustrated but did not give up.